-Describe how resources The application requires a description of all housing categories to be provided.
-The application requires will be allocated among all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and funding categories. the housing service needs not currently being addressed by available public and/or private resources within the service area.
+Describe how resources will be allocated among funding categories.
+The application requires a description of all housing categories to be provided.
+The application requires all project sponsors to describe the intended service area, the population of persons with HIV/AIDS, and the housing service needs not currently being addressed by available public and/or private resources within the service area.
 Additionally, the Department requires a project plan and budget, and an environmental review, including measurable goals and objectives, project coordination and how the project would be continued if HOPWA funds were reduced or not available in future years Describe threshold factors and grant size limits.
 AIDS designed housing facilities which are located in the HIV Care Connect Region receive funding for necessary rehabilitation and repair to preserved safe, decent housing for persons living HIV/AIDS who are in need of housing and supportive services.
 Maximum grant amounts are \$168,848 for Rehabilitation/Repairs and Housings Supports

 What are the outcome measures expected as a result of the method of distribution?
 Decent safe and affordable housing.
 13 State Program Name: HOPWA Short-term Rent, Utility, Mortgage Program Funding Sources: HOPWA Describe the state program addressed by the Method of Distribution.
 The HOPWA Short-term Rent, Utility and Mortgage Program (STRUM) provides rent, mortgage and utility assistance to persons living with HIV/AIDS.
 The Illinois HOPWA program eligibility is based on the 80% area median income.
 The individual requesting housing assistance must demonstrate a need for housing assistance.
 In addition, the Department of Public Health had allocated funding to Winnebago County Health Department to provide Tenant based rental assistance.
 Currently, ten remain stably housed.
+Housing service caps are instituted under the HOPWA program to include uniformity and non-discrimination to households requesting rent, mortgage or utility assistance.
+Caps are determined by fair market rents/rent reasonableness.